 National Security Management Course

-Lectures, case studies, simulations, and group discussions are all designed to create a thorough understanding of major topics of concern in the art and science of national security, covering both the "traditional" concerns as well as the newest issues that are increasingly becoming important, such as terrorism and counterterrorism, globalization, global business, public policy, and crisis management, to name just a few.
+Lectures, case studies, simulations, and group discussions are all designed to create a thorough understanding of prevalent topics of concern in the art and science of national security, covering both the "traditional" concerns as well as the newest issues

 Participants will examine these elements viewed in the strategic context of national security, global economics, interagency coordination, collective defense arrangements, and the public and private sector perspective.